yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 	"./shutdown.png| We take longer than the Switch, but some games really love to take their time on console"
   >}}

-[Morph](https://github.com/Morph1984) helped make this possible by {{< gh-hovercard "9477" "hiding button dialog boxes," >}} allowing to create the dialog overlay byte[] added.
+[Morph](https://github.com/Morph1984) helped make this possible by {{< gh-hovercard "9477" "hiding button dialog boxes," >}} allowing for the creation of the dialog overlay byte[] added.

-Another battle fought in this front is related to homebrew apps. byte[] is responsible for {{< gh-hovercard "9486" "making them quit properly" >}} now too.
+Another battle fought on this front is related to homebrew apps. byte[] is responsible for {{< gh-hovercard "9486" "making them quit properly" >}} now too.

 [ChrisOboe](https://github.com/ChrisOboe) suddenly shows up with a glorious quality of life fix for the terminal-based yuzu-cmd build.
 Marking the build as a “Windows” application instead of a “Console” one {{< gh-hovercard "9485" "ensures that no empty command line window pops up" >}} needlessly.
-This can help streaming programs set up to run specific games with yuzu-cmd, as there is no sudden empty black box bothering at the front now.
+This can help streaming programs set up to run specific games with yuzu-cmd, as this prevents the sudden empty black box from appearing in front of other windows.

-Thanks!
-On our single audio change of this month, [Maide](https://github.com/Kelebek1) properly signals a buffer event on audio stops, fixing an early softlock that affected the Pokémon Brilliant Diamond/Shining Pearl
+For our single audio change of this month, [Maide](https://github.com/Kelebek1) properly signals a buffer event on audio stops, fixing an early softlock that affected the `Pokémon Brilliant Diamond/Shining Pearl` games.

 ## Future projects

-We’re just this early into 2023 and I already want to publish the next report, so much happened in so few days!
+We’re only a few days into 2023 and we already want to publish the next progress report.
+So much has happened in such a short time!

-Also, Blinkhaw, bunnei, and byte[] are up to something, can’t wait to tell you more.
+Also, Blinkhaw, bunnei, and byte[] are up to something, and we can’t wait to tell you more.
 And yes, there will be yet more cache invalidations.
+All in the name of progress.

 That’s all folks!
 Expect a few but *very* critical Vulkan improvements next time, hope to see you then!